-Instead, she could have easily gotten other family members or staff to help her help the “handicapped” monster.
+Of course, since "hindsight is 20/20," it's obvious that she could have instead gotten other family members or motel staff to help her help the “handicapped” monster.
 Now you know better.

 You’ll instantly know a force predator – he’ll suddenly attack you from the open or from ambush.
-But a friendly predator will first try to lull your alarm and lure you into a trap... then attack you - using charm before harm.
+But a friendly predator will first try to ease your doubts and lure you into a trap... then suddenly attack you - using charm before harm.

 A friendly predator may be good-looking, well dressed, charming, and acting oh so harmless.
 He may have a uniform, official-looking vehicle, or a female partner.
 He may hold a baby in his arms and have a gun in his pocket.

 The lures usually catch you by surprise and trap you in the blink of an eye.
 From clumsy to clever, all lures boil down to one simple warning sign: he’s trying to get near you or isolate you.He’d flatter a young woman, tell her he was recruiting models, tell her she was beautiful, perfect.
 He promised to teach her how to pose, how to walk.
 He promised glamour, celebrity, riches, and magazine and TV ads.
 He was very convincing.
 Young, insecure girls trusted him – until he lured them to secluded spots and raped them.

 Lures include a mugger helping you with a flat tire on your parked car (that he’d flattened) to a serial rapist following a woman from a store to her car with a five-dollar bill he said she’d dropped.
 If she opened her window, he had her.

 Anywhere from 50 to 2,500 serial killers operate in the United States at any one time – according to FBI estimates, as well as a far greater number of serial rapists and robbers.
 Expect anything; suspect everything.
 You needn’t be paranoid, just warily skeptical of anyone approaching you.